Framer vs. Webflow vs. Custom Code

 Hidden costs of Webflow

-4. Custom Code: When "do-it-yourself" is the only option
+4. Custom Code: When "do it yourself" is the only option

-When to code from scratch?
+When should you code from scratch?

 Proprietary algorithms: If the core of your business is an algorithm that processes data in a unique way, you cannot "click" that in a no-code tool.

-The cost of freedom
+The price of freedom

 5. SEO in 2026: Myths and truths